Xray-App/xray-code-snippets/use_cases/import_from_hpqc/README.md

 * hpqc2Xray.py - Scripts that will extracts the tests from the REST API and convert it to CSV files.

 ### Script usage
+Update the hpqc_config.ini file with the username, password and endpoint of your HP ALM/QC instance.
+Extract, from HP ALM/QC, the Domain and Project that you want to export tests from.

 #### Cloud/Server
 ```Python